 - Definition of a Business: Amendments to IFRS 3 Business Combinations - Interest Rate Benchmark Reform: Amendments to IFRS 9, IAS 39 and IFRS 7 - Interest Rate Benchmark Reform Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 - IFRS 16 Leases will require local authorities that are lessees to recognise most leases on their balance sheet as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).
-CIPFA/LASAAC have deferred implementation of IFRS 16 for local government to April 2022.
+CIPFA/LASAAC have deferred implementation of IFRS 16 for local government to April 2024.

-These changes are mandatory for the Fund's accounting periods beginning on or after 1st April 2021 or later periods and may require changes to accounting policies in next year's accounts, but the Fund has chosen not to adopt them early.
+These changes were mandatory for the Fund's accounting periods beginning on or after 1st April 2021 or later periods and may require changes to accounting policies in future year's accounts.
 They are not expected to have a material impact on the Fund's financial statements.